I’m sort of a nerd. I haven’t always been that way. I grew into it. I’m not ashamed of the fact.

 I think this episode epitomizes the idea of some really bad pop-views about what God is like.
 Some call it Calvinism.
 I call it The Twilight Zone God.

 Don’t you think it’s time for someone to knock some bad theology over the head?
-Isn’t it time that we seriously consider how Christ is the full and final revelation of God?
+Isn’t it time that we seriously consider how Christ is the full revelation of God?
 Let’s say “No” to The Twilight Zone God.

 D.D.
 Flowers, 2013.